Talib Zanna

-Talib Zanna (born 1 October 1990) is a Nigerian professional basketball player who last played for the Oklahoma City Blue of the NBA G League.
-Zanna played high school basketball at Bishop McNamara High School and competed collegiately with the Pittsburgh Panthers men's basketball.
-He was ranked among the Panthers' school leaders in field goal percentage and earned various honors such as All-ACC Honorable Mention, ACC All-Tournament first team, and NIT Season Tip-Off All-Tournament team.
-Zanna primarily plays the center position.
+Talib Zanna (born 1 October 1990) is a Nigerian professional basketball player who last played for the Tauranga Whai of the New Zealand National Basketball League (NZNBL).
+He played college basketball for the Pittsburgh Panthers before playing professionally in the NBA G League, France, Israel, Spain, Turkey, Bulgaria, Dominican Republic, and Croatia.
+In 2017, he won the FIBA Europe Cup and the French Cup with Nanterre 92.

 Early life

 Zanna was born in Kaduna, Nigeria to Zanna Awami and Maimuna Zanna.
 He was brought up with three brothers and two sisters.
 He began playing basketball at the age of 10 years because of a growth spurt and urging from his brother.
 Zanna ran mountains to improve his speed, fitness, and vertical leap.
 He was eventually discovered by American coaches in a camp run by ex-Georgetown player, Godwin Owinje, in Lagos.
 In 2006, he moved to the United States and moved in with a host family.
 Upon arriving, he said the first few weeks were a disaster, as he struggled to communicate, did not understand the culture, and didn't like the taste of the food.
 Zanna called his father with the desire to return to Nigeria.

 Zanna's brother, a Nigerian doctor, contacted Bishop McNamara basketball head coach Marty Keithline and asked for Zanna to be given an opportunity to get an American education and to have the opportunity to play basketball.
 He later visited South Africa for "Basketball Without Borders," with several other players, including Serge Ibaka, Dikembe Mutombo, Dirk Nowitzki and Luol Deng.
 Zanna said seeing an NBA player in person was a great experience.
 He also stated that it made him want to be in their position.